no-such-anthony/net-run/README.md

 - The tasks in a taskbook are similar to Ansible Playbook but in a Python dict.
 - Connection methods (but not limited to): Netmiko 4, Scrapli, Napalm, ncclient.

-As this is just a proof of concept example there is no docco or unit testing.
+As this is just a proof of concept that is still evolving there is no docco or unit testing.

-There is more work be done with the taskbook concept, filtering, and how to present the output.
-The general idea being a taskbook contains the primary task (mandatory), the subtask list, connection_method/connection_key (eg netmiko, napalm, etc), run_mode (async, threads (default), serial), num_workers.
+There is more work be done with the taskbook concept, filtering, inventory, and how to present the output.
+Maybe a litte crazy but have found myself pushing everything into the taskbook dict, including inventory and output.

+The general idea being a taskbook contains
+- the primary task (mandatory),
+- the subtask list,
+- connection_method/connection_key (eg netmiko, napalm, etc),
+- run_mode (async, threads (default), serial), num_workers,
+- append_paths list, append these to sys.path,
+- post_jobs list, default jobs postjob.print_elapsed and postjob.print_output

 The tasks/subtasks that are here are just simple examples for code verification.

 Taskbook argument is a file location, of which the parent directory is automatically appended to sys.path.
-Any directories in taskbook['append_paths'] will also be appended to sys.path.

 Example usage for a taskbook using Netmiko 4 SSH with list of subtasks
 - python net-run.py --taskbook taskbooks/netmiko1.py --device r1 r3 --role roleA